When it comes to property investment, there’s no shortage of information available about what budding investors should do in order to ensure success.

 My advice for budding investors is to understand that wealth from real estate is not derived from income because residential properties are not high-yielding investments.

 Real wealth is achieved through long-term capital appreciation and the ability to refinance to buy further properties.

 If you seek a short-term fix with cash flow-positive properties, you’ll struggle to grow a future cash machine from your property – it’s just that simple.

 But here’s the trick…

-This will bring you a higher rent and extra depreciation allowances, which converts high growth, relatively low cash flow properties into high growth, strong cash flow properties.
+This will bring you higher rent and extra depreciation allowances, which convert high-growth, relatively low cash flow properties into high-growth, strong cash flow properties.